core-wg/oscore/draft-ietf-core-object-security.md

 ## CoAP Options {#coap-options}

-As with the message fields described in the previous sections, CoAP options may be encrypted and integrity protected, integrity protected only, or neither encrypted nor integrity protected.

-Most options are encrypted and integrity protected (see {{protected-coap-options}}), and thus inner message fields.
-But to allow certain proxy operations, some options have outer values and are not encrypted nor integrity protected, while others require special processing.
-Indeed, certain options may or must have both an inner value and a potentially different outer value, where the inner value is intended for the destination endpoint and the outer value is intended for the proxy.
+Most options are encrypted and integrity protected, and thus inner message fields.
+But to allow certain proxy operations, some options have outer values and are neither encrypted nor integrity protected, while others require special processing.
+Indeed, certain options may have both an inner value and a potentially different outer value, where the inner value is intended for the destination endpoint and the outer value is intended for the proxy.

 ~~~~~~~~~~~
 +----+---+---+---+---+----------------+--------+--------+---+---+